INSPIRE-MIF/helpdesk-registry/change-proposal-guidelines.md

 -   the **URI** of the register/reference code.
 This field should contain the URI of the item to be updated or the new URI in case of addition proposal.
 In case the change is related to more than one item, complete this field with the register URI or the collection URI and specify each URI in the body of the proposal.
     -   Example - [http://inspire.ec.europa.eu/theme/ad](http://inspire.ec.europa.eu/theme/ad) (an item)
     - Example - [http://inspire.ec.europa.eu/media-types/application](http://inspire.ec.europa.eu/media-types/application) (a collection of items)

--   the **rationale**, motivation and/or use case behind the proposal to be addressed, including any relevant information that could help the Control Body to take a decision, and  the
+-   the **rationale**, motivation and/or use case behind the proposal to be addressed, including any relevant information that could help to take a decision.

 -   **proposed change(s)**, described as concretely as possible (please specify all the relevant information, including eventual translations, related to your proposal)
 -   The **type** of change: